helium/HIP/0000-hotspot-bidirectional-coverage-requirement.md

 ## Detailed Explanation
 [detailed-explanation]: #detailed-explanation

 **TODO**: _detailed implementation pending discussion with the oracle team to determine whether a rolling window is technically feasible.
-A rolling window is preferred over a epoch-by-epoch system because it decreases the time between a hotspot owner fixing the issue and rewards being reapplied._
+A rolling window is preferred over a epoch-by-epoch system because it decreases the time between a hotspot owner fixing the issue and rewards being reapplied.
+See the [Drawbacks](#drawbacks) section._

 ### New invalid reasons `GatewayNoValidBeacons` and `GatewayNoValidWitnesses`
 [detailed-explanation-new-invalid-reasons]: #detailed-explanation-new-invalid-reasons